josh-collinsworth/joco-sveltekit/src/lib/content/posts/antiquated-react.md

 Svelte hews as closely to the web platform as possible, so even though it's incredibly powerful, its concepts will be largely familiar.
 Svelte also includes transitions, easings, CSS handling, component-scoped styles, and more niceties out of the box.

 That might make you wonder about framework size, but where Svelte differs is: instead of being a JavaScript runtime, it's a compiler.
-Anything you don't use is stripped away at build time, and your code is transpiled into tiny vanilla JavaScript.
+Anything you don't use is stripped away at build time, and your code is transpiled into tiny bits of vanilla JavaScript.
 That means Svelte's bundles are generally a fraction the size of React's.

 <CalloutPlusQuote>

-Although it feels and works like a framework, Svelte is, essentially, a small, elegant superset of HTML, with a delightfully simple syntax, which compiles to fast, tiny vanilla JavaScript bundles.
+Although it feels and works like a framework, Svelte is, essentially, a small, elegant superset of HTML, with a delightfully simple syntax, which compiles to fast, minimal bundles.

 </CalloutPlusQuote>